sarom-torres/Tutorials/DevOps/apache-server-ubuntu.md

 ```
 sudo apt-get autoremove
 ```
-5. Type `whereis apache2` if the output is `apache2: /etc/apache2` remove the remaining directory with:
+5. Then type `whereis apache2` if the output is `apache2: /etc/apache2` remove the remaining directory with:
 ```
 sudo rm -rf /etc/apache2
 ```